-Why visit the Virginia Air and Space Museum?
+Why visit Hampton's Virginia Air and Space Museum?
 It all comes down to buttons.

-That's why this museum fits my kids' definition of a great museum to a T. Hands-on stuff, buttons, simulators, and IMAX, you name it.
-They love it so much, that they've even gone to their fabulous summer camps (see below).
+That's why this museum fits my kids' definition of a great museum to a "T." Hands-on stuff, buttons, simulators, and IMAX, you name it, all of it (sneakily) designed to teach your kids gobs and gobs about science without letting them suspect they are being educated because they are having too much fun!
+My kids have loved this museum so much, that they've even gone to their fabulous summer camps (see below).

 Our favorite highlights of this family vacation getaway spot include: